-An initial country scoping paper on adaptation needs, gaps; current technology solutions and pipeline technology solutions will be prepared.
-The DA, NDE, technology grant proponents and other interested stakeholders will be engaged through surveys, stakeholder mapping and other relevant means in order to develop the concept.
-Based on NDCs, NAPs, TNAs and TAPs (where available), the Network Member will work with the DA, NDE, and NIE (in the case of cofinanced support only) to identify innovation needs and opportunities in the selected sector.
-The Network Member will prioritize innovations based on their potential for transformational impact and their concrete adaptation deliverables.
-Stakeholder consultations will seek to ensure balanced gender representation, and include gender experts in the field of adaptation, where possible.
-The stakeholder consultation will also result in a list of prioritization criteria for the selection of concrete adaptation outcomes of further action.
+For each of the 30 countries, an initial country scoping paper on adaptation needs and gaps; and the feasibility of the proposed innovation and pipeline technology solutions will be prepared.
+Based on NDCs, NAPs, TNAs and TAPs (where available), the Network Member will work with the DA, NDE, and NIE (in the case of co-financed support only) to identify innovation needs and opportunities in the selected sector.
+The DA, NDE, technology grant proponents and other interested stakeholders will be engaged through surveys, stakeholder mapping and other relevant means in order to develop the concept note based on this gap assessment and feasibility study.

+The Network Member will provide an assessment of the feasibility of the proposed innovations based on their potential for transformational impact and their concrete adaptation deliverables and supported through stakeholder engagement.
+Specifically, stakeholder consultations during the feasibility assessment of innovations will seek to ensure balanced gender representation, and include gender experts in the field of adaptation, where possible.
+The stakeholder consultation will also result in a list of criteria to be applied to the feasibility studies in order assess concrete adaptation outcomes against the social, cultural, environmental and economic needs of the intended beneficiaries.

 In consultation with the project proponent and relevant focal points, the Network Member will support the drafting of a completed request for submission to the micro-grants innovation mechanism.
+This may include the refinement of the initial innovation based on the outcomes of the stake-holder supported feasibility assessment.

 Finally, key considerations across all technical assistance include gender responsiveness.
 As such technical assistance must include a minimum of 1 percent of the budget allocated for gender specialists and consultations.
 All technical assistance must also apply the gender tool to ensure the gender responsiveness of activities.